ctomsjansen/jce-supplementary-notebook-CDIproject/README.md

 - Journal of Chemical Education, 2026

 ## Contents
-- `Jupyter Notebook file - Water_for_all.ipynb`: main supplementary notebook
+- `Jupyter Notebook file - Water_for_all.ipynb`: main supplementary Jupyter notebook
 - `adsorptie-resultaten.csv`: example (real) adsorption data.
 The data could be used to fit model equations through it.
 - `desorptie-resultaten.csv`: example (real) desorption data.
 The data could be used to fit model equations through it.